charlie1347/TfL_bikes/README.md

 ![Datashader plot](datashader_plot.PNG)

-Again, a full interactive version can be seen [here](site).
-This one is about XXMB so will take a while to load.

 # Analysis of flows

 First, let's look at the most popular bike stations in London.
 Defining a single flow as either someone taking or docking a bike a station, the top bike stations across London are: